alumet-dev/developer-book/src/chapter_1.md

 > N.b.
 This will only work on UNIX like OS which does have a file at "/dev/urandom"

 We are now able to get the value.
-The next step is to send this value to ALUMet.
+The next step is to send this value to Alumet.
 In order to push data to alumet, we first need to create a measurement point and then push it to the MeasurementAccumulator.
 I also add as an example an attribute the same as value but divided by 2: